alexeichhorn/typegpt/README.md

 ### Non-OpenAI LLM support

-Any LLM that has a notion of system and user prompt can use this library.
-Simply generate the system and user messages (including the schema prompt) like this:
+Any LLM that has a notion of system and user prompts can use this library.
+Generate the system and user messages (including the schema prompt) like this:
 ```python
 messages = prompt.generate_messages(
     token_limit=max_prompt_length, token_counter=lambda messages: num_tokens_from_messages(messages)
 )
 ```
-where `max_prompt_length` is the maximum amount of tokens the prompt is allowed to use and `num_tokens_from_messages` needs to be a function that counts the predicted token usage for a given list of messages.
-Simply return `0` here, if you don't want to automatically reduce the size of a prompt.
+where `max_prompt_length` is the maximum number of tokens the prompt is allowed to use, and `num_tokens_from_messages` needs to be a function that counts the predicted token usage for a given list of messages.
+Return `0` here if you do not want to automatically reduce the size of a prompt.

 Use the generated messages to call your LLM.
-Use the completion string you received back like this to parse it into the desired output class:
+Parse the completion string you receive back into the desired output class like this:
 ```python
 out = ExamplePrompt.Output.parse_response(completion)
 ```